 Cognitive Behavioral Therapy (CBT)

 CBT is effective in helping individuals to identify any form of faulty thinking that has caused negative behavior.
-It is also effective in preventing relapse.
+It is also effective in preventing chronic relapse.

 Dialectical Behavioral Therapy (DBT)

 DBT is a form of CBT.
 However, it focuses more on building relationships and emotional regulation.

 When one member of a family unit has an addiction, the entire family is affected.
 As a result, it’s essential to address the family relationships with the family members.

 Holistic therapy provides patients with substantial experiences that treat the entire person.
 So, this includes the mind, body, and spirit.